fireblocks/kusama_staking_sdk/README.md

 1. Run `npm i` from the project's directory to install all needed dependencies.

-2. Create the following vault accounts with KSM wallet which will act as a stash and controller Account
+2. Create a vault account with KSM wallet which will act as a stash and controller account

 3. Enable RAW signing feature by contacting Fireblocks's support team